OpenNeuroDatasets-JSONLD/ds006260/README.txt

 ### Task details
 The "stimuli" nested folder contains all stimuli employed in the EEG experiments.

-*Level 1.*
+**Level 1**
 - Math: Images used in the math experiment.​​​​​​​
 - Reading: Images used in the reading experiment.

-*Level 2.*
+**Level 2**
 - Math
     * POST-Operations: arithmetic operations from the POST-intervention.
     * PRE-Operations: arithmetic operations from the PRE-intervention.
 - Reading
     * POST_Reading1: text 1 and text-related comprehension questions from the POST-intervention.
     * POST_Reading2: text 2 and text-related comprehension questions from the POST-intervention.
     * POST_Reading3: text 3 and text-related comprehension questions from the POST-intervention.
     * PRE_Reading1: text 1 and text-related comprehension questions from the PRE-intervention.
     * PRE_Reading2: text 2 and text-related comprehension questions from the PRE-intervention.
     * PRE_Reading3: text 3 and text-related comprehension questions from the PRE-intervention.

-*Level 3.*
+**Level 3**
 - Math
     * "Operation01.jpg" to "Operation20.jpg": arithmetical operations solved during the first block of the math EEG experiment.
     * "Operation21.jpg" to "Operation40.jpg": arithmetical operations solved during the second block of the math EEG experiment.
     * Experiment_Start.jpeg: start of the experiment.
     * Experiment_End.jpeg: end of the experiment.
     * End_Block_1.jpeg: break between blocks.

 - Reading
-	*Q1.png: first question.
+    * Q1.png: first question.
     * Q2.png: second question.
     * Q3.png: third question.
     * Reading1, Reading2, or Reading3: texts from the reading EEG experiment.

 The files "3.
 Reading_Tags.xlsx" and "4.
 Math_Tags.xlsx" provide the following information:
 - Order: number for better event accommodation.